mmistakes/minimal-mistakes/_posts/2018-03-13-shortcut-nemenuitem-nsbutton.md

 ![](https://user-images.githubusercontent.com/55504/37417755-03bbaffc-27ec-11e8-8cad-b9445ae05777.gif)

-Besides, if you switch shortcuts of these two menu items, the default visible will be the second one instead.
-They're still alternate!
+Besides, in step 2, if you switch shortcuts of these two menu items, the default visible will be the second one instead, while they're still **alternate**.

 ![](https://user-images.githubusercontent.com/55504/37417756-040844fc-27ec-11e8-9539-ff3e068b7c15.gif)